Hootie & the Blowfish: Record label

 In 1996, Hootie & the Blowfish started their own record label, Breaking Records, as a subsidiary of Atlantic.
 They had planned to focus on signing local Carolina acts.
 Edwin McCain and Cravin' Melon were associated with the label at one point but did not release any material on it.
-The Meat Puppets, Jump, Little Children, Virginwool, Treadmill Trackstar and Treehouse released one album each on Breaking Records.
+The Meat Puppets, Jump, Little Children, Virginwool, Treadmill Trackstar, and Treehouse released one album each on Breaking Records.
 The label folded in 2000.

 Charity work

 Tim Sommer, the band's A&R representative at Atlantic Records, said Hootie & The Blowfish donated all the proceeds from a Seattle concert in the 1990s to a rape crisis group that had been set up in memory of Mia Zapata, the lead singer of the punk band The Gits, who had been murdered in 1993.
 Sommer had originally intended to sign The Gits to Atlantic before Zapata's death and prior to him signing Hootie & The Blowfish.

 Hootie & the Blowfish have become known for their charity work.
-The entire band and crew traveled to New Orleans for five days of building houses in Musicians' Village, on October 16–20, 2006.
-The band's members are avid golfers, and have sponsored the annual spring Monday After the Masters Celebrity Pro-Am Golf Tournament, benefiting local charities, since 1995.
+The entire band and crew traveled to New Orleans for five days of building houses in Musicians' Village on October 16–20, 2006.
+The band's members are avid golfers and have sponsored the annual spring Monday After the Masters Celebrity Pro-Am Golf Tournament, benefiting local charities, since 1995.

-Hootie & the Blowfish toured through the Middle East and Europe supporting American troops during a USO tour.
-On December 5, 1998, Darius Rucker broke into an a cappella solo of the US National Anthem during the lowering of colors on board USS Enterprise (CVN-65), which was docked in Jebel Ali, United Arab Emirates.
+Hootie & the Blowfish toured through the Middle East and Europe, supporting American troops during a USO tour.
+On December 5, 1998, Darius Rucker broke into a cappella solo of the US National Anthem during the lowering of colors on board USS Enterprise (CVN-65), which was docked in Jebel Ali, United Arab Emirates.
 The band then played an extended concert for crew members of the aircraft carrier.

 From 2005 to 2009, Hootie & the Blowfish performed at the Animal Mission's 'Party Animals' silent auction and concert to benefit the shelter animals in Columbia, South Carolina.
-Each year the event raised over $100,000 and allowed the organization to provide a free spay/neuter program for the Southern community's pets.
+Each year, the event raised over $100,000 and allowed the organization to provide a free spay/neuter program for the Southern community's pets.
 On October 18, 2008, Hootie & the Blowfish reunited to do a show at Incirlik Air Base in Turkey.